WillTKaufhold1/will_oxdna_vmd/README.md

 # Will's oxDNA scripts for VMD

+## Stuff slightly broken at the moment; I would avoid using...

 ## Intro

 I wanted to integrate oxDNA visualization effectively into VMD.
 These are a collection of scripts that perform this integration.